diegofps/mell/docs/hands_on/migrations.md

 }
 ```

-These are a few issues in this metadata that we will try to fix using logic scripts.
+These are a few issues in this metadata that we will try to fix using migration scripts.
 These are:

 * `Fix 1:` We must guarantee that every model definition has table_name
 * `Fix 2:` We must guarantee that column with types has_many and has_one will have the attribute column_id;